Ikram-c/Number-guessing-game/Readme.md

 # Number Guessing Game

-A Number guessing game in which you generate a random number and compare it to a user's input.
+The aim of the project was to create a Number guessing game in which you generate a random number and compare it to a user's input.
 This project used globals and randint

 Requirements:
 - Tell the user the number range they will be guessing within
 - Ask the user for an input
 - Print what they answered and state if it is correct or incorrect